 Bidwell Park caters to many recreational past times.

 For those interested in swimming, the Sycamore Pool, located at the One-Mile Recreation Area, is an uncommon swimming experience, being a concrete pool built around Big Chico Creek.
 Lifeguards are on duty from Memorial Day weekend to Labor Day weekend each year at the pool.
-The pool is closed for weekly cleaning on Thursdays, so no lifeguards are on duty that day.

 When swimming in Big Chico Creek, be sure to use caution.
 Water which may appear to be shallow and/or slow moving can actually be swift and powerful.
 Don't be a victim!
 Stay in areas where there is no white water.
 When possible, swim with friends.
 Also, as with all other activities, bring enough drinking water to stay hydrated.